 VF sponsors a qualified defined benefit pension plan covering most full-time domestic employees initially employed before 2005 and an unfunded supplemental defined benefit plan that provides benefits that exceed limitations imposed by income tax regulations.
 VF also sponsors defined benefit plans covering selected international employees.
 The selection of appropriate actuarial assumptions for determination of our projected pension benefit liabilities and of our annual pension expense is significant due to the long time period over which benefits are accrued and paid.
 We annually update participant demographics and the expected amount and timing of benefit payments.
 We review annually the principal economic actuarial assumptions, summarized in Note N to the Consolidated Financial Statements, and modify them based on current rates and trends.
-We also periodically review and modify as necessary other plan assumptions such as rates of compensation increases, retirement, termination, disability and mortality.
-We believe our assumptions are reflective of the participants in and benefits provided by the plans and result in the best estimate of the plans' future experience.
+We also periodically review and modify as necessary other plan assumptions are reflective of the participants in and benefits provided by the plans and result in the best estimate of the plans' future experience.
 Actual results may vary from the actuarial assumptions used.

 One of the critical assumptions used in the actuarial model is the discount rate.
 (This discussion of discount rate, and the discussion of return on assets in the next paragraph, relate specifically to our U.S. pension plans, which comprise over 90% of the assets and projected benefit liabilities of our combined domestic and international plans.)
 The discount rate is used to estimate the present value of future cash outflows required to meet our projected benefit obligations at each measurement date.
 The discount rate reflects the interest rate inherent in the price that VF could settle its projected benefit obligations at the valuation date.
 Our discount rate assumption is based on current market interest rates.
 We select our discount rate based on matching high quality corporate bond yields to the timing of projected benefit payments to be made to participants in our U.S. pension plans.
 We use the population of U.S. corporate bonds rated 'Aa' by Moody's Investors Service or, if a Moody's rating is not available, bonds rated 'Aa' by two other recognized rating services.
 From this population of over 500 such bonds having at least \$50 million outstanding that are noncallable/nonputtable unless with make-whole provisions, we exclude the highest and lowest yielding bonds.
 The plans' projected benefit payments are matched to current market interest rates over the expected payment period, and a present value is developed that produces a single equivalent discount rate that recognizes our plans' distinct liability characteristics.
 We believe that those 'Aa' rated issues meet the "high quality" intent of the applicable accounting standards and that our 2009 discount rate of 6.05% appropriately reflects current market conditions and the long-term nature of projected benefit payments to participants in our domestic pension plans.
-This lower discount rate, compared with the rate of 6.50% appropriately reflects stabilization of the credit markets in the past year and the general decline in yields of high quality corporate
+This lower discount rate, compared with the rate of 6.50% at the end of 2008, reflects stabilization of the credit markets in the past year and the general decline in yields of high quality corporate bonds of all maturities.
+The discount rate for our plans may be higher than rates used for plans at some other companies because of our plans' longer duration of expected benefit payments due to (i) a higher percentage of female participants with a longer life expectancy and (ii) a higher percentage of inactive participants who will not begin receiving vested benefits for many years.